Bread (band): Following the break-up

 In 1978, Gates enjoyed success as a solo artist with the hit singles "Goodbye Girl" (#15; from the movie The Goodbye Girl) and "Took the Last Train" (#30).
 He then continued to tour with Botts and Knechtel as "David Gates & Bread", making TV appearances, including a guest shot on The Hardy Boys Mysteries which aired in November 1978.
 The group's 1978 touring line-up once again included Dean Parks for their June tour of the UK and Europe.
 By their fall dates back in the US, Parks had left and the stage lineup had expanded to include Warren Ham (ex-Bloodrock; woodwinds, keyboards, backing vocals), Bill Ham (guitars) and David Miner (bass).
-This led to a legal dispute with Griffin over use of the band's name, of which Griffin was co-owner.
+This led to a legal dispute with Griffin over the use of the band's name, of which Griffin was co-owner.
 In the dispute, Griffin again complained that Gates' songs were given preference as singles over his.
 The resulting litigation, which resulted in the Bread name being retired altogether by late 1978, was not settled until 1984.

 After leaving Bread in 1971, Royer stuck mostly to songwriting (still teaming up with Griffin on occasion).
 As with Griffin, he eventually kicked his drug problems and his success was mostly in writing for artists in the country music field in the 1980s and 1990s.
 In 1994, Royer, Griffin and Knechtel re-united under the name "Toast".
 Knechtel had continued to be an in-demand session player, backing up such artists as Elvis Costello.
 In September 1994, after being out of the spotlight for thirteen years, Gates released a new solo album, Love Is Always Seventeen.

 In 1990, Griffin founded the country music supergroup Black Tie with Billy Swan and former Eagles member Randy Meisner.
 After this entity broke up, he recorded two albums as a member of another country music group, The Remingtons.

 Final reunion

-In 1996, having settled their differences, the original members Gates, Griffin, Botts and Knechtel reunited Bread for a final and successful "25th Anniversary" tour of the United States, South Africa, Europe and Asia.
+In 1996, having settled their differences, the original members Gates, Griffin, Botts and Knechtel reunited Bread for a final and successful "25th Anniversary" tour of the United States, South Africa, New Zealand, Australia, the UK, Ireland, and Asia.
 This time out, the group was accompanied by Randy Flowers (guitars), Scott Chambers (bass) and a string section to help them capture the sound of the records.
 This tour was extended into 1997, which would be the last year the members of Bread would ever perform together.
 Gates and the others then resumed their individual careers.
 Bread was inducted into the Vocal Group Hall of Fame in 2006.